 Brighton and Hove News is a lively and inquisitive news site dedicated to exploring what is going on in Britain’s most vibrant seaside city.

-Since launching in 2009, our audience has grown and grown.
-We have now relaunched with advertising to give city businesses the chance to reach our tens of thousands of Brighton and Hove visitors – click here for more.
+Since launching in 2009, our audience has grown and grown and we now reach hundreds of thousands of Brighton and Hove visitors – click here for more on how advertisers can reach them.

 Send your stories and enquiries to email@example.com.